 In Leviathan, EDI references online games having to nerf characters, weapons and enemies, after players complain they were too overpowered.
 The multiplayer has had this occur several times to make Infiltrators and Vanguards builds less gamebreaking, and this is frequent criticism leveled against enemies such as Banshees.

 In Citadel, most of the conversations between random soldiers on the Silversun Strip refer to various aspects of the multiplayer.

-Just before the Citadel DLC mission in which Shepard retakes the Normandy, after the player chooses two squad members to accompany Shepard, afterward one of the unchosen characters will express disappointment at not being picked ... and if there happens to be a character who the player never chooses, he/she will note this.
+Just before the Citadel DLC mission in which Shepard retakes the Normandy, after the player chooses two squad members to accompany Shepard, afterward one of the unchosen characters (Wrex if you don't pick him, your most-picked squadmate if you do) will express disappointment at not being picked ... and if there happens to be a character who the player never chooses, they will note this.

 The final scene of the Citadel DLC is one that works in-universe, but also feels like BioWare and the voice actors saying goodbye to the trilogy and characters.

 Squad Member: It's been a good ride.